BWL-Lexiken

 History of the concept

 Lean management is an increasingly popular concept in modern business management.
 The concept of lean management was originally developed in the automotive industry and has since spread to many other areas.
-It was developed primarily in the 1980s and is based on the Toyota Production System.
-Lean management has since become a widespread method in companies of all sizes and industries.
+The roots of lean management lie in the Toyota production system, which emerged in the 1950s.
+However, it was not until the late 1980s that “lean” was recognized and described as a management approach in its own right, and it has since spread to companies of all sizes and in all industries worldwide.
+Lean management has since become a widely used method in companies of all sizes and industries.

 Goals of Lean Management